CloCkWeRX/node-limitlessLED/README.md

 * If you got your settings right, the LINK indicator on the bridge will light up and your bridge will be ready.

+Some common problems and reasons:
+* Your WiFi network can't contain spaces, special characters, or anything else that confuses the interface.
+  The interface is pretty flakey, so you'll actually need to change your network SSID or password if it's too complex!
+Hopefully limitless will release a better firmware update in the future.
+* If the LINK light fails to come on: You probably configured it wrong.
+Try a different wifi setting, and make doubly sure you save the right section in the right order.
+* If the bridge is connected and the LINK light works, but you can't pair a phone app to it, try resetting everything (unplug, replug), make sure you can access the bridge web UI by visiting `http://<bridge ip you entered>/` in your browser.
+Make sure the IP address is set right on both the web UI and your phone app, pray to the test gods some more, etc.

 ### Pairing lights

 Follow the instructions included in the official [WiFi Bridge Instruction PDF](http://www.limitlessled.com/download/LimitlessLED_WiFiBridgeInstructions_July2012_version2.pdf)